dskemp/courtdata/content/cases/ot2018/17-1042/index.md

 argdate: "2018-11-06"
 publishdate: "2019-03-04"
 justices:
-- 1993ginsburg
+- "1993ginsburg"
 advocates:
-- Lisa S. Blatt
+- "Lisa S. Blatt"
-- Rachel P. Kovner
+- "Rachel P. Kovner"
-- David C. Frederick
+- "David C. Frederick"
 tags:
--
 topics:
--
 summary: "A railroad’s payment to an employee for working time lost due to an on-the-job injury is taxable “compensation” under the Railroad Retirement Tax Act."
 ---
 A railroad’s payment to an employee for working time lost due to an on-the-job injury is taxable “compensation” under the Railroad Retirement Tax Act.